The move from college ball to the professional ranks can change a player's practices and comforts in…

 "He makes a big difference out there," said Alfonzo.
 "Bucce was injured most of last season and is still trying to find his way back, but Abruzzo gives us something different.
 He has some work ahead of him too, but he's a very good catcher and I like the way he handles himself out there.
 I like the way he calls games and handles the staff, but most of all, I like the way he swings the bat."

 If a ringing endorsement from Alfonzo is not enough, even Abruzzo's new teammates like what they see from him so far and are thrilled that he is in Brooklyn.

-.
-“I think he has a really good bat and I think he's going to hit well here.
+"I think he's good, I like him a lot," said Cyclones catcher/first baseman Jason Jacobs.
+"I think he has a really good bat and I think he's going to hit well here.
 I like the way he handles the staff as well.
 I had a chance to play some summer ball with him a few years back and played against him a little bit and college and I think he's a good addition to this team."

 While the respect and confidence of his teammates and coaching staff will obviously provide Abruzzo with the atmosphere he needs to succeed, he understands what is being asked of him and is ready to perform to the best of his ability.

 "I know this team is competitive and I know they want to win," said Abruzzo.
 "I'm going to do my best and make sure that handling this pitching staff is my first priority."